-Brian Martin is emeritus professor at the University of Wollongong, Australia.
-He is the author of 17 books and hundreds of articles on nonviolence, whistleblowing, scientific controversies, information issues, democracy and other topics.
+Brian Martin is emeritus professor of social sciences at the University of Wollongong, Australia.
+He is the author of 18 books and hundreds of articles on nonviolence, whistleblowing, scientific controversies, information issues, democracy and other topics.
 He is vice president of Whistleblowers Australia and runs a large website on suppression of dissent.

 His PhD is in theoretical physics from Sydney University.
 He has taught a wide range of subjects including communication studies, environmental issues, peace studies, the politics of technology, and happiness.
 He has undertaken many community research projects with the group Schweik Action Wollongong.

 Don't trust the Wikipedia entry about me.
 For an analysis, see "Persistent bias on Wikipedia".